 We were going to stay overnight at Hotel Amalia, near Kalambaka, in order to arrive early at the monasteries the next morning.
 Our guide kept warning us that they get very crowded and, as to confirm her information, when we arrived at the hotel many other tour buses were parking near ours, all full of people.

 After dinner, Margo and I decided to go to Kalambaka look for our favorite Greek thing, live music.
-Our new friends joined us, but the Uber driver of the car we took informed that “tonight the only place with live music in Kalambaka is booked for a wedding”.
+Our new friends joined us, but the Uber driver informed us that “tonight the only place with live music in Kalambaka is booked for a wedding”.
 “Oh well, we’ll go to a rooftop bar instead”, we decided.

-Our guide had selected three monasteries for us to visit.
-We started by the highest and grandest, Megalo Meteoro, and when we got there the stairs to the top were already full of people.
-We started to go up too, one step at a time, while the guide tried the best she could to keep us all together to hear the monastery’s story.
+Our guide had selected three monasteries.
+We started by the highest and grandest, Megalo Meteoro.
+When we got there, the stairs to the top were already full of people.
+We started to climb with them, one step at a time, while the guide tried the best she could to keep us all together to hear the monastery’s story.

-Megalo had been built of massive stones 1,361 feet above the valley.
-We were facing no less than 400 steps to get to the top.
-Once there, the view was fantastic, it was like entering another world.
+Megalo had been built of massive stones 1,361 feet above the valley – we were facing no less than 400 steps to get to the top.
+Once up there, the view was fantastic, like entering another world.
 The first thing we saw was the cell of the founder – St. Anasthasios – and the richly decorated Greek Orthodox chapel with a bishop’s throne dated 1617.
-The monastery’s kitchen – blackened by centuries of cooking – led to a massive wine cellar with huge wine barrels, where a monk dressed in black was all smiles when we passed by him.
-Only six monks live in the place now.
-In the six monasteries still open, that number is only 22 monks and nuns.
+The monastery’s kitchen – blackened by centuries of cooking – led to a massive wine cellar with huge wine barrels, where a monk dressed in black was all smiles when we passed by.
+Only six monks live in the place now, and in the six monasteries still open, they are 22 monks and nuns.
 People in Kalambaka told us that they are now rich, due to the revenue brought by tourism, and that some drive new cars to go shopping in town.
 Probably true, after all tourism is the second source of income in Greece, after shipping.

-But when the people we climbed the stairs with all made it to the top, it got so crowded that one group had to move, to make way to the next.
+But when the crowd we climbed the stairs with all made it to the top, it got so crowded that one group had to move, to make way to the next.
 Many tour guides shouting in different languages added to the confusion – it was like being in the Tower of Babel of the Bible.
-But not even that detracted from my impression that I was living a very special moment, in a place built many centuries ago by nothing else than faith.
+But not even that detracted from the sensation that I was living a very special moment, in a place built many centuries ago by nothing else than faith.

-Next on the list was the Varlaam monastery, and we were relieved when the guide said that it would be easily reached by a bridge and “only” 195 steps.
+Next on the list was the Varlaam monastery,.
+We were relieved when the guide said that it would be easily reached by a bridge and “only” 195 steps.
 The monastery was rebuilt in 1515 by two monk brothers from a wealthy family, and church documents found there revealed that the construction itself took only 20 days – after the material had been accumulated atop the rock over a period of 22 years!
-The 16th century frescoes covering the walls looked fresh, as if just painted, the work of a famous hagiographer of the time, Frangos Katellanos, of Thebes.
+The 16th century frescoes covering the walls looked fresh, as if just painted – work of a famous hagiographer of the time, Frangos Katellanos, of Thebes.

 Back on the bus to return to Athens, we were all tired, but still in awe of what we had just seen.
 Some people showed each other pictures taken, but most were quiet and reflexive.
 I told Margo that I was wondering what would be like to visit Meteora in a calmer season.
 She looked attentively, as I explained that there were still three monasteries to see, including Ayios Nicholaos Anapafsas, famous for the quality of its frescos.
 “Maybe I will be back some day”, I concluded, not very sure that would happen.
 “Maybe”, she replied.
 “After all, we just saw that everything is possible”.